 Nowruz

 Spring into Nowruz!
-Celebrated on the vernal equinox, Nowruz marks the first day of spring and new year for over 300 million people.
-Its dates shift but it usually blooms into our calendars around 20th March.
-Rooted in ancient traditions, this festival symbolises renewal and change, and is celebrated in diverse regions including the Balkans, Black Sea Basin, the Caucasus, Central Asia, and the Middle East.
+Celebrated on the vernal equinox, Nowruz marks the first day of spring and the new year for over 300 million people.
+While the date shifts slightly each year, it usually falls around this time in March.
+Rooted in ancient traditions, this vibrant festival symbolises renewal, change, and the arrival of new beginnings.
+It’s celebrated across diverse regions including the Balkans, Black Sea Basin, the Caucasus, Central Asia, and the Middle East.

 Fun fact: In 2009, UNESCO recognised Nowruz for its cultural importance.
 Traditions vary: In Iran, people set up a ‘Haft-Seen’ table with items symbolising rebirth and joy.
 Some cultures even include bonfire jumping for purification!
 Celebrations are usually stuffed with music, dancing, and traditional foods – reflecting a fusion of Eastern and Western customs.
 Nowruz isn’t just a day on the calendar, it’s a multi-cultural dance of peace, nature, and shared human rhythms.
 Yep, our kind of festival!